zesty-io/zesty-org/apis/auth-api.md

 ## Developer Tokens

 In addition to authentication through the Auth API, users may create a static Developer Token to access the APIs.
-Users with Admin access to an Instance may create a Developer Token and associate it with a Role; this Token will then grant access to the APIs without having to login.
-This Developer Token is then passed in as an *Authorization* header to all requests in place of a Session Token.
+Users with Admin access to an Instance may create a Developer Token by passing in a Role ZUID; the Token will then represent that Role in requests made.
+Any user with the Developer Token will have the same privileges as a user with the provided Role when accessing the APIs, without having to login and retrieve a Session Token.
+This Developer Token is then passed in as an *Authorization: Bearer* header value to all requests in place of a Session Token.

 **Please note:** The value for the Developer Token will **only** be visible upon creation; please store it in a safe location.